-There are many housing options to choose from while studying abroad, including on-campus student dorms, off-campus student residences, apartments, and host-family living arrangements.
+There are many housing options to choose from while studying abroad, including on-campus student dorms, off-campus student residences, apartments and host-family living arrangements.
 Some universities provide on-campus accommodations, while others are unable to do so.
 However, all of our partner institutions are able to assist with your housing search and can provide you with additional recommendations.

 Can I travel to other cities and countries while I’m abroad?

 Yes, this is a great benefit of an education abroad experience.
 However, you must register all side trips on the Marquette Study Abroad site.
 This allows us to contact you in case of an emergency.
-Also, each university has their own rules and requirements about class participation.
+Also, each university has its own rules and requirements about class participation.
 You should be aware of these and if necessary, talk to a professor before planning side trips that conflict with your classes.

 Will I need a passport and visa to study abroad?

 Yes, you will need a passport to travel abroad.
-You will most likely need a visa, but should check your program specific requirements for more details.
+You will most likely need a visa but should check your program-specific requirements for more details.

 Will Marquette help me book a flight to my program?

 No, you are responsible for all travel to and from your program location.
 This includes short-term and faculty-led programs as well.

 Where can my parents get more information about my study abroad experience?

 Due to FERPA regulations, the university cannot disclose information regarding your education records and related education abroad plans to your parents unless you have authorized the university to do so in writing.
 Therefore, it is extremely important that you discuss your education abroad plans and share all relevant information with your parents.
 There is also a Parent Webinar available online that we highly recommend parents watch.
 It answers many questions they might have pertaining to your education abroad experience.